Skip to content

 7. Adverse Environmental Impacts and Energy Consumption.

-Pollution to include noise is a major concern.
-This includes energy consumption, especially fossil fuels, which is a major concern affecting the quality of life and health for all.
+Pollution, including noise, is a major concern.
+Indeed, energy consumption, especially fossil fuels, significantly impacts our quality of life and health.

 8. More Accidents and Safety Concerns.